jfarmer/algebra-via-cs/README.md

 ## What Should Numbers Be

-To learn what makes numbers *numbers*, let's compare them to things we consider not-numbers.
+To learn what makes numbers *numbers*, let's compare them to things we (intuitively) consider not-numbers.
 What properties do our intuitive concept of numbers have that these not-numbers lack, or vice versa?
 Once we have a property, are there things we'd intuitively call not-numbers that also have these properties?

 Our goal is to explore this "property space" by holding up our intuitive idea of numbers against objects we consider not-numbers.
 As we explore, we'll keep track of what distinguishes numbers from not-numbers with an eye towards isolating the properties that best encapsulate our intuitive concept of "number".